 The Odyssey Project is a free, eight-month program of college-level humanities courses for people living in poverty.
-Students in the class of 2011 took classes from September through May at the AKArama Center in the Woodlawn neighborhood on the South Side, the Howard Area Community Center in Rogers Park on the North Side, and in Spanish at the Gads Hill Center in the Pilsen neighborhood.
+Students in the class of 2012 took classes from September through May at the AKArama Center in the Woodlawn neighborhood on the South Side, the Howard Area Community Center in Rogers Park on the North Side, the IHC office in downtown Chicago, and in Spanish at the Gads Hill Center in the Pilsen neighborhood.

 Refreshments will be served.